THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 'Average.”

-This pairing was not what I expected, but it actually makes a lot of sense.
+This pairing of Ciri and Galahad was not what I expected, but it actually makes a lot of sense.
 Arthurian myths are a sort of fantasy, aren't they?
 In Arthurian myths, knights fight with monsters.
-In this saga, the knight who fights evil is seemingly Gerald, but in reality women play an important part in the turn of events, particularly Ciri and Yennefer.
+In this saga, the knight who fights evil is seemingly Geralt, but in reality women play an important part in the turn of events, particularly Ciri and Yennefer.
 Not that woman didn't play a role in medieval literature.
-Morgana, for example, was a sorceress, like Yennefer.
-In the early Arthurian legends, Morgana was portrayed as a positive character.
-Later, she was portrayed negatively and finally in our modern times she became somewhat of a heroine (if a flawed one).
-Similarily, Yennefer is seen as a positive character by some and a negative by others.
+Morgana, for example, was a powerful sorceress, like Yennefer.
+Actually, Morgana and Yennefer seem to have quite a few things in common.

 Moreover, the witcher is set in a time period that could be linked to medieval times.
+As I already said in my previous reviews, Geralt's world feels like late medieval and early Renaissance period in Europe.
 The world of the witcher is not our world, but it resembles it, especially in the description of human society.
-The elves and dwarves do feel otherworldly, or at least belonging to a different culture, but the Witcher humans resemble us acutely in both in good and bad qualities.
-Yennefer, Gerald and Ciri are not your average humans, being isolated by their powers, but they are also like us in many ways.
-In my previous reviews, I elaborated more on the fact that some parts of the Witcher world, particularly the urban settings, felt like late medieval period or even early Renaissance.
+It is a bit different with elves and dwarves, who cannot just be compared to some group in medieval European society.
+The elves and the dwarves do feel otherworldly, or at least belonging to a different culture, but the Witcher humans resemble us acutely in both in good and bad qualities.
+Of course the elves and the dwarves resemble us as well, but they also have some unique characteristics to them, and I quite enjoyed learning about them, but back to the subject.

-As a novel, The Lady of the Lake seems to acknowledge both the historical and the modern writing.
-It can be compared to other fantasy writing of our time.
-In particular, there are parallels with the Tolkien's world.
-There is also the historical context to consider.
-The Lady of the Lake opens with (what can be interpreted) as a nod to medieval literature (hence the Camelot episode).
 Is it implying that Camelot was real?
 Not necessarily.
 Camelot could be just one of parallel worlds, not necessarily our own.
-The author really did some thinking when he created the witcher saga.
+The author really did some thinking when he created the Witcher saga.
+Sapkowski really created a rounded and convincing fantasy world.
 All the worldbuilding really makes sense in The Lady of the Lake.
-At the same time, Sapkowski greater parallels between The Lady of the Lake and other books.
+Sapkowski created great parallels between The Lady of the Lake and other books.
 At the same times, its intertextuality doesn't make it seem any less real.
-I quite liked this!
+I quite liked the intertextuality of this last novel!

 THE NARRATIVE DEVICES EMPLOYED IN THIS NOVEL ARE COMPLEX